tytydraco/yessleep/out/First_came_the_headaches_then_they_appeared_in_the_fields.md

 A single figure stood before me.

-Its height - easily seven feet - registered first, followed by the deep, instinctual *wrongness* of its proportions.
-It did not stand so much as *hover*, its elongated limbs twitching with a slow, liquid motion, as though its bones - or whatever lay beneath its shifting skin - were rearranging themselves in real time.
+Its height - easily seven feet - registered first, followed by the deep, instinctual wrongness of its proportions.
+It did not stand so much as hover, its elongated limbs twitching with a slow, liquid motion, as though its bones - or whatever lay beneath its shifting skin - were rearranging themselves in real time.

 Then it moved.